passuied/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-apache-kafka.md

     value: 2.0.0
   - name: disableTls # Optional.
 Disable TLS.
 This is not safe for production!!
 You should read the `Mutual TLS` section for how to use TLS.
     value: "true"
+  - name: consumerFetchMin # Optional.
+Advanced setting.
+The minimum number of message bytes to fetch in a request - the broker will wait until at least this many are available.
+    value: 1
+  - name: consumerFetchDefault # Optional.
+Advanced setting.
+The default number of message bytes to fetch from the broker in each request.
+    value: 2097152
+  - name: channelBufferSize # Optional.
+Advanced setting.
+The number of events to buffer in internal and external channels.
+    value: 512
   - name: schemaRegistryURL # Optional.
 When using Schema Registry Avro serialization/deserialization.
 The Schema Registry URL.
     value: http://localhost:8081
   - name: schemaRegistryAPIKey # Optional.
 When using Schema Registry Avro serialization/deserialization.
 The Schema Registry API Key.